Willard W. Millikan

-Willard Wesley Millikan (December 4, 1918 - October 20, 1978) was a United States Air Force Major General and a flying ace, who was credited in destroying 13 enemy aircraft in aerial combat during World War II.
+Willard Wesley Millikan (December 4, 1918 - October 20, 1978) was a United States Air Force Major General and a flying ace, who was credited with destroying 13 enemy aircraft in aerial combat during World War II.
 He retired in 1969, after 28 years of distinguished service.

 Early life

-Millikan was born on 1918 at Hamburg, Iowa, the second of five children of John Reily Millikan and Hattie Mae Moore Millikan.
+Millikan was born in 1918 at Hamburg, Iowa, the second of five children of John Reily Millikan and Hattie Mae Moore Millikan.
 After graduating from high school, he attended at the Nebraska State Teachers College in Peru, Nebraska.

 Military career

 In 1941, he enlisted in the U.S. Army Air Corps as an aviation cadet at Fort Leavenworth in Kansas.
-He served as an aviation cadet until October 1941 when he accepted a discharge after failing to pass flight checks.
-He enlisted in the Royal Air Force at Tulsa, Oklahoma, where he earned his pilot wings and assigned as a Flying Sergeant.
+He served as an aviation cadet until October 1941, when he accepted a discharge after failing to pass flight checks.
+He enlisted in the Royal Air Force at Tulsa, Oklahoma, where he earned his pilot wings and was assigned as a Flying Sergeant.
 Stationed in England, he flew combat missions in Hawker Hurricane and Supermarine Spitfire fighters with the No. 133 Squadron.